albertowd/live-telemetry/README.md

 * Suspension travel (%).

   The suspension bar shows the actual travel.
-It uses the shared memory field to calculate, if the mod does not have suspension travel, it will show fixed in the middle (aka Kunos Alfa 155).
+Now it uses the Python API to fetch correct values.
+But if the mod does not have max suspension travel, it will dynamically change the max value based on each data current travel value and change its normal color to blue (aka Kunos Alfa 155).
 It changes color warn about the percentage level:

   * <span style="color:white">white</span>: between 90% and 10%.</span>
+  * <span style="color:blue">blue</span>: between 90% and 10% if the suspension is using dynamic values.</span>
   * <span style="color:yellow">yellow</span>: between 95% and 90% and between 10% and 5%.</span>
   * <span style="color:red">red</span>: above 95% and below 5%.